Alex Verdugo Player Props: Red Sox vs. Tigers

 Alex Verdugo At The Plate

-- Verdugo is batting .273 with 29 doubles, four triples, eight home runs and 39 walks.
+- Verdugo is hitting .273 with 29 doubles, four triples, eight home runs and 39 walks.

-- Among qualifying hitters in baseball, he ranks 43rd in batting average, 47th in on-base percentage, and 83rd in slugging.
+- He ranks 42nd in batting average, 49th in on base percentage, and 84th in slugging among the qualifying hitters in baseball.

+- Verdugo has reached base via a hit in 70 games this season (of 102 played), and had multiple hits in 31 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.